 Under the variable costing method, only variable manufacturing costs are included in the total cost of goods sold, rather than including both fixed and variable manufacturing costs.
 With variable costing, fixed manufacturing costs are expensed only when the product is sold.

-With this, only the costs of direct labor, direct materials, and variable manufacturing costs incurred to produce a certain product, making it easier for companies to keep track of total costs and balance the ratio of variable .vs. fixed manufacturing costs more evenly.
+With this, only the costs of direct labor, direct materials, and variable manufacturing costs are incurred to produce a certain product, making it easier for companies to keep track of total costs and balance the ratio of variables .vs. fixed manufacturing costs more evenly.

 Controlling & Profitability Analysis Functions in SAP COPA